-Activities like feeding dogs raw bones, nutritious chews and a meat-rich diet can make all the difference to your dog’s teeth and gums but brushing your dog’s teeth is also essential to keep your canine’s canines in sparkling condition.
+Activities like feeding dogs raw bones, nutritious chews and a meat-rich diet can make all the difference to your dog’s teeth and gums.
+Not to mention a superfood or two.
+But brushing your dog’s teeth is also essential to keep your canine’s canines in sparkling condition.

 Let’s look at three key ways you can keep your dog’s teeth in check.